-Along each ray, arriving at \mathbf{x}i we define a Lagrangian energy density $F^{L}(t, \tau)$ as the energy density "upstream" of \mathbf{x}i at time t, where τ is the energy advection time from the local ray position to the grid point \mathbf{x}i .
-At \mathbf{x}i , the Lagrangian densities $F^L(t, 0)$ are averaged over all the rays that arrive at \mathbf{x}i , within a frequency-direction bandwidth $\Delta f \Delta \theta$, yielding the band-averaged discrete Eulerian spectrum $F^{E}(f{i}, \theta{l}, t)$ at \mathbf{x}{i} .
-Here $\Delta \theta$ is taken to be fixed, while Δf generally increases with frequency.
-At each grid point a source term $S(f_i, \theta_l, t)$ is determined from the full Eulerian spectrum F^E and other local parameters such as wind stress and bottom roughness.
-Then S is interpolated at the local ray positions to yield the source term $\tilde{S}(t, \tau)$ along the rays, which in turn modifies $F^{L}(t, \tau)$ (see Ardhuin et al. 2001, their Fig. 1).
+Along each ray, arriving at \mathbf{x}i we define a Lagrangian energy density $F^L(t,\tau)$ as the energy density 'upstream' of \mathbf{x}i at time t, where τ is the energy advection time from the local ray position to the grid point \mathbf{x}i .
+At \mathbf{x}i , the Lagrangian densities $F^L(t,0)$ are averaged over all the rays that arrive at \mathbf{x}i within a frequency-direction bandwidth $\Delta f \Delta \theta$ yielding the band-averaged discrete Eulerian spectrum $F^E(f_j, \theta_l, t)$ at \mathbf{x}i .
+Here $\Delta \theta$ is taken to be fixed while Δf is generally increased with frequency.
+At each grid point F^E and other local parameters such as wind stress and bottom roughness.
+S is then interpolated at the local ray positions to yield the source term $\widetilde{S}(t,\tau)$ along the rays which in turn modifies $F^L(t,\tau)$ (see Ardhuin et al., 2001, figure 1).

 Although the propagation over short distances for a finite bandwidth may be well represented by the position and direction along a single ray, the rays are scattered by complex topography.
 Thus several rays are needed to account for the variety of trajectories that reach a grid point with frequencies and directions in the same discrete band.
-As a result of this "scintillation" of rays, the cost of the CREST scheme increases rapidly with increasing model domain size.
-That is, the further the rays are integrated, not only must more rays be computed to describe widely scattered ray bundles, but these ray bundles also cover a larger region, thus increasing the effort to interpolate the source terms.
-The computational effort can be reduced by dividing the entire model domain into subdomains, at the boundaries of which the rays are terminated and the energy is interpolated from the neighboring boundary points (Ardhuin et al. 2001).
+As a result of this 'scintillation' of rays, the cost of the CREST scheme increases rapidly with increasing model domain size.
+That is, the further the rays are integrated, not only more rays must be computed to describe widely scattered ray bundles, but these ray bundles also cover a larger region thus increasing the effort to interpolate the source terms.
+The computational effort can be reduced by dividing the entire model domain in subdomains, at the boundaries of which the rays are terminated and the energy is interpolated from the neighboring boundary points (Ardhuin et al., 2001).

 A more general and flexible approach is used here.
 Rays are terminated after a given number of time steps N. At the termination point, the wave energy density F^L is interpolated from three neighboring grid points.
-This interpolation is similar to the interpolation of the source term, with the difference that for a given ray it is performed at a fixed location and time $N\Delta t$, whereas the interpolated source term \tilde{S} is distributed in space and time over a ray segment that corresponds to the finite advection time step Δt (Fig. 1).
+This interpolation is similar to the interpolation of the source term, with the difference that for a given ray it is performed at a fixed location and time $N\Delta t$, whereas the interpolated source term \tilde{S} is distributed in space and time over a ray segment that corresponds to the finite advection time step Δt (figure 1).
 If no source terms are used, increasing N is equivalent to increasing Δt as the energy is simply advected over larger distances along the rays.
-When source terms are included, the duration of the effective propagation time step $N\Delta t$ is essentially decoupled from the source-term integration time step Δt , and N may be varied across the model domain and spectrum, for example, to better describe the propagation of swell in regions with complex bathymetry.
-If a ray crosses a boundary within a propagation time less than $N\Delta t$, the energy is interpolated from the two adjacent boundary grid points (Ardhuin et al. 2001).
-Although limiting the number of advection steps N is somewhat equivalent to dividing the model domain into subdomains of sizes close to $Nc_g/\Delta t$, where c_g is the group speed, the presented scheme is more flexible and does not introduce a bias in the propagation time due to the round-off to a lower integer number of time steps.
+When source terms are included the duration of the effective propagation time step $N\Delta t$ is essentially decoupled from the source term integration time step Δt , and N may be varied across the model domain and spectrum, for example to better describe the propagation of swell in regions with complex bathymetry.
+If a ray crosses a boundary within a propagation time less than $N\Delta t$, the energy is interpolated from the two adjacent boundary grid points (Ardhuin et al., 2001).
+Although limiting the number of advection steps N is somewhat equivalent to dividing the model domain in subdomains of sizes close to $Nc_q/\Delta t$, where c_q is the group speed, the presented scheme is more flexible and does not introduce a bias in the propagation time due to the round-off to a lower integer number of time steps.